dthyresson/fluxtory-records/README.md

 * Fetches releases and cover art from Discogs.
 * Stores releases, labels, artists, and images in a local database.
-* Runs a script to generate training data for Flux.
+* Runs a script to generate training data for Flux: see: https://fal.ai/models/fal-ai/flux-lora-general-training

 ## Discogs API